Good Girls Go to Paris: Plot

 After Jenny brings a drunk Tom home very late at night, she encounters Caroline sneaking in.
 They wake up an irritable, ailing Olaf, so Caroline introduces her as Sylvia's friend from college.
 Jenny prescribes traditional Swedish remedies, which soon make Olaf much pleasanter.
 When Brooke shows up the next morning, he is flabbergasted to find she is a houseguest ... and one of Sylvia's bridesmaids.
 She soon becomes a great favorite of Olaf's.
 He would be very pleased to have Tom marry her.

 Crises abound.
 First, Schultz comes for his money.
 Jenny keeps him from seeing Olaf, who knows nothing about Tom's debt, and promises to pay him tomorrow.
 Next, Dennis injures a man while driving; Sylvia is a passenger and gives her name as Jenny Swanson to avoid scandal.
 She asks Jenny to play along, so Jenny demands $5000 to do it.
 That takes care of Tom's IOUs.
 When she learns that Paul and Caroline plan to elope, Jenny arranges it so that Caroline learns the truth: that Paul is only after her wealth.
 Then, Olaf announces Tom and Jenny's engagement at his party.
 Finally, an attorney representing the injured man barges in to speak to Olaf, followed a little later by the Daytons, who have their own quarrel with Olaf.
 Olaf gathers his family together to figure out what is going on.
 Eventually, everything is straightened out: Sylvia gets Dennis, and Brooke gets Jenny.

-Development

-The movie was originally intended to star Charles Boyer and Jean Arthur, but Boyer rejected the offer to star in Love Affair.